- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these impacts, it is recommended to regularly defragment the storage on NAS QNAP Turbo Station TS-233 devices.
 Defragmentation rearranges the fragmented data to store it contiguously, improving read and write speeds and reducing the risk of data loss.
 Additionally, implementing regular backups and RAID configurations can help protect against potential data loss.

-Although NAS Turbo Station TS-233 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-233 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -